arXiv/arxiv-docs/help/prep.md

     must include \`Jr.' or similar suffix to a name then they must not be separated from the main name by a comma, enter simply `Bill Gates Jr` or `Fred Bloggs IV`.
 Names such as `John von Neumann` are entered exactly as illustrated.
+    Do not include degree-granted suffixes such as "MD", "MSc", "BSc", etc.
 -   Affiliations must be placed within parentheses.
 Do not enter full mailing address, as these are not needed in our metadata.
 If desired, at most, include a city and country (no zip codes, postal